-- Bardo: this is one of the oldest and famous gay bars of Beirut.
-It is popular with twinks (and their fans) especially at the “Powerpuff Queens” party every Thursday.
-Generally it doesn't get busy until after 11pm.
-But if you come before, it's a lot quieter, which makes it great for a few cocktails, especially during the week when they have 2 for 1 happy hour offers.
+- Bardo: Bardo is one of the oldest and most famous gay bars in Beirut.
+It's popular with guys in their 20s and 30s, especially at the “Powerpuff Queens” party every Thursday.
+Generally, it doesn't get busy until after 11pm but if you come beforehand it's a lot quieter, which makes it great for a few cocktails, especially during the week when they have 2 for 1 happy hour offers.
 Bardo is open every day until 2am and is located in downtown Beirut on Mexico Street, just off Hamra Street.

-- Kahwet Al Franj: the twinks of Beirut go to Bardo and the older gay boys come to Franj.
-For us this was our favourite gay hangout in Beirut.
+- Kahwet Al Franj: Whilst the younger gay guys head to Bardo, the over 30s crowd usually go to Franj.
+For us, this was our favorite gay hangout in Beirut.
 We found it to be so welcoming and quickly made friends here.
-It's more a restobar where you come to drink coffee, play cards with your friends and smoke shisha.
+It's more a restobar where you come to drink coffee and play cards with your friends.
 They also have some of the best food we've tried in Beirut, especially the kebbeh pumpkin.
-Franj is open until 2am everyday and is located at Corniche Al Naher in the Bourj Hammoud (Armenian quarter).
+Franj is open until 2am every day and is located at Corniche Al Naher in the Bourj Hammoud (Armenian quarter).

-- Madame Om: this is a cosy gay friendly resto/bar named after the Egyptian diva Umm Kulthum.
+- Madame Om: Madame Om is a cosy gay friendly resto/bar named after the Egyptian diva Umm Kulthum.
 It's a popular spot for cocktails and was the base for Beirut Pride 2018 (before the police cancelled it).
+Friday is Bazaar Night, where a mix of Arabic, French and English dance music is played.
 Madame Om is open every until 2am and is located at Rue Pasteur, Gemmayze.

 Gay clubs in Beirut

-- POSH: gorgeous rooftop club located in Bourj Hammoud (Armenian quarter).
-It's not only the largest gay club in Beirut, but also the largest from all the Arab countries.
-On Fridays and Sundays it has mainly Arabic music.
+POSH is a gorgeous rooftop club located in Bourj Hammoud (the Armenian quarter).
+It's not only the largest gay club in Beirut, but also the largest in all the Arab countries.
+On Friday and Sunday evenings it has mainly Arabic music.
 Saturday is the big night with both Arabic and Western pop music.
 Security is extremely strict here because they are careful not to get into trouble with the police.
-Therefore use of phones are not allowed and a strict “no kissing” policy is enforced!
+Therefore use of phones for photos are not allowed and a strict “no kiʂʂιng” policy is enforced!
 At the end of the night when leaving POSH, make sure you get a wristband for discounted entry on the gay after party, which is usually Ego.
 POSH club is located at Bourj Hammoud Seaside Road behind Gallery Vanlian and is open every Friday, Saturday and Sunday from 11pm till late.

-- Ego party at Projekt Beirut: this is one of the best gay after-parties in Beirut.
-Most people go to POSH first, then head here at around 3am and party into the early hours.
-It’s a fun club with mainly electro and house music.
-Overall however, we found the crowd at Ego to be less friendly than at POSH.
-Ego is located at Projekt Jal El Dib, Seaside Road and is open on Friday and Saturday evening until 6am.
+This is one of the best gay after-parties in Beirut.
+Most people go to POSH first, then head here at around 3 am and party into the early hours.
+It gets very busy, especially on weekends.
+Music is mainly electro and house.
+Overall, however, we found the crowd at Ego to be less friendly than at POSH.
+Ego is located at Projekt Jal El Dib, Seaside Road, and is open on Friday and Saturday evenings until around 6 am.

-- B018: (pronounced B dix-huit) is one of the most legendary clubs of Beirut that prevailed during the Civil War years in a chalet where customers had to use the code “B 018” to enter (named after the chalet's location 18 km north of Beirut).
-Today B018 is located at a different location, it has retained the same name.
+B018 is pronounced B dix-huit locally.
+It is one of the most famous clubs of Beirut that prevailed during the difficult years of 1975 to 1990.
+It is set inside a chalet where customers had to use the code “B 018” to enter (named after the chalet's location 18 km north of Beirut).
+Today B018 is located at a different location but has retained the same name.
 Officially B018 is a straight club, but it attracts a large LGBTQ crowd.
-B018 is open Thursday, Friday and Saturday from late until 8am the next morning.
+B018 is open Thursday, Friday, and Saturday from late until 8 am the next morning.

 Gay events in Beirut